An environmental perspective for health products

 We have to use natural resources as effectively as possible in the production of consumer goods.
 PVC makes the most of valuable resources by using the minimum amount of raw materials and energy during manufacture and processing.

-Today, PVC is lighter, stronger and more adaptable than ever before thanks to continuing technological innovation.
-This means that product for product, proportionally less of the world's oil and energy resources are being used with lower overall impact on the environment.
+Today, PVC is lighter, stronger and more adaptable than ever before thanks to technological innovation.
+This means that less of the world's oil and energy resources are being used with lower overall impact on the environment.

 The European PVC industry is also endeavouring to pursue an integrated approach towards product stewardship that contributes to minimising any potential negative environmental impacts associated with each stage of the PVC lifecycle.
 The industry has undertaken major initiatives in setting tough standards for production and developing improved solutions for the end of life management of its products.
 The environmental advantages of PVC use in medical devices are:

-- At end of life PVC products may be reprocessable, or can be incinerated, allowing energy recovery; or safely disposed of in landfill.
+PVC products may be reprocessable, or can be incinerated, allowing energy recovery; or safely disposed of in landfill

 In a report published by the European Commission in 2004 - “Life cycle assessment of PVC and principal competing materials” - it is mentioned that no comparative studies have been undertaken so far to compare PVC with possible competing materials within the medical sector.
 According to the report this is considered to be a significant information gap.
-In 2008 the first steps have been taken to fill out this gap.
-In an article from January 2008 titled ”Development and environmental improvements of plastics for hydrophilic catheters in medical care: an environmental evaluation” and written by the Swedish Life Cycle Assessment (LCA) expert, Håkan Stripple, from The Swedish Environmental Research Institute compared catheters manufactured in PVC, TPU (thermoplastic polyurethane) and in a newly developed polyolefin-based elastomer .
+In 2008 the first steps were taken to fill out this gap.
+An article from January 2008 titled ”Development and environmental improvements of plastics for hydrophilic catheters in medical care: an environmental evaluation”, written by the Swedish Life Cycle Assessment (LCA) expert, Håkan Stripple, from The Swedish Environmental Research Institute, compared catheters manufactured in PVC, in TPU (thermoplastic polyurethane), and in a newly developed polyolefin-based elastomer.
 The article draws some interesting conclusions with respect to PVC:

 This was the first time a Life Cycle Assessment compared examples of PVC medical devices with alternatives and showed that PVC actually is among the most favourable options when it comes to environmental impact.